ttm/music/README.md

 # Notice that you might relate a peal or any set of permutations
 # to a sonic characteristic (frequency, duration, vibrato depth, vibrato frequency,
 # attack duration, etc) through at least 3 methods:
-# 1) initiate a Being(), set its perms to the permutation sequence,
+# 1) initiate a Being(), set its permutations to the permutation sequence,
 # its domain to the values to be permuted, and its curseq to
-# the name of the Being sequence to be yield by the permutation of the domain.
+# the name of the Being sequence to be yielded by the permutation of the domain.
 #
-# 2) Achieve the sequence of values though peal.act() or just using permutation(domain)
+# 2) Achieve the sequence of values through peal.act() or just using permutation(domain)
 # for all the permutations at hand.
-# Then just render the notes directly (e.g. using M.core.V_) or handing the sequence of values
+# Then render the notes directly (e.g. using M.core.V_) or passing the sequence of values
 # to a synth, such as Being()
 #
 # 3) Using IteratorSynth as explained below. (potentially deprecated)